+Preferred STEM majors are identified on a yearly basis by FOSSI administrators based on relevance to the chemical industry and supporting sponsor preferences.
 We anticipate that some students will change their majors over the course of their college career.
 If the major is in an approved STEM field, this will not affect their FOSSI scholarship.
-However, if a student decides to switch to another field of study, they may no longer be eligible for the scholarship.
+However, if a student decides to switch to another field of study, outside of STEM, they may no longer be eligible for the scholarship.

 What if a student transfers to a college that is not an HBCU?